icpc/ccs-specs/Contest_Archive_Format.md

 ## Binary files

-Binary files realted to certain object types are stored in a single parent directory with the same name as the object type and subdirectories with the same ID as en element of that object type.
+Binary files related to certain object types are stored in a single parent directory with the same name as the object type and subdirectories with the same ID as en element of that object type.
 The JSON file with the same base name as the parent directory is the parent